[Solved] Why Is One AirPod Louder Than the Other?

 4. Check Issues With Your Audio File

 It is easy to overlook the possibility that the audio file you are playing has an uneven sound profile.
-This scenario can cause one AirPod to sound quieter.
-Most audio tracks send audio signals through two channels, left and right, causing both sound profiles to be even.
+This can make one AirPod sound quieter even when nothing is wrong with the earbuds.
+Most audio tracks use left and right channels, but that does not always mean both sides will sound identical.

-However, music producers can use software to manipulate the audio file and make instruments sound louder on one speaker than the other.
+Music producers can also use software to make instruments or vocals louder on one speaker than the other.
 This is called audio panning.
-To check if your audio sounds panned or unstable, switch your AirPods to mono mode.
+To check whether your audio sounds panned or unstable, switch your AirPods to mono mode.

 Steps